xquery/mx/README.md

     set error handler to /mx-controller.xqy?mode=error

+    you may have to set user with correct privileges depending on your setup

 Once you have done the above you should be able to access the example-app

     ex. http://localhost:9000/mx?flush=true